 At one point, for an outburst of joy, the Kyrgyz Minister of Tourism, who was sort of controlling the press area – where we were standing – opened the gates which divided the arena and the audience, turning that huge space in between into a massive dance floor.
 It was awesome!

 The party lasted for a while and and had together people from all corners of the world, athletes and public celebrating that incredible cultural festival.

 When will the next World Nomad Games be?

-The sad news for some, but good for others, is that the 2020 edition of the World Nomad Games will be held in Turkey.
+The sad news for some, but good for others, is that Turkey will hold the 2020 edition of the World Nomad Games.
 Sad because the Kyrgyz people – and many others – feel this world nomads competition belongs to the Central Asian countries and so it should remain in the region.
 Also, Turkish have lost their nomadic traditions so it kind of loses a bit of its magic.

 On the other hand, good news because some people believe that in Turkey there will be a massive improvement in infrastructure, both for visitors and athletes.
 This will allow the games to grow and develop even further to become known worldwide.

 We agree with both sides.
 It will be sad to see the games leave their place of origin.
 But it is true that the event is too expensive for Kyrgyzstan and it lacks better infrastructure.
 We heard complains from different athletes – many of whom had to self-fund themselves to attend – about the lack of organisation.
 Hopefully Turkey will be able to invest and improve it.